wiseman-timelord/Chat-VulkanLlama/README.md

 # Llama2Robot-GGML
 Status: Beta.
 * There are a few tasks left, these are...
 1) fix prompts & output parsing.
-2) text to speech for model_response only (with switch --speech).
-3) sounds for major events (with switch --sounds).
+I think some code is corrupt, as prompt syntax dont change much.
 * The application now features a multi-window interface, achieved by running separate scripts in parallel.
 This approach bypasses the complexities I've encountered with using curses or tkinter on Windows/WSL.
 One window is dedicated to the engine, while others can monitor file changes and display key inputs.
 This setup is versatile and can be adapted for future projects, such as displaying project plans, tasks, or even for role-playing forks with ASCII or image libraries.
 The current window size (90,45) is designed for 2 windows, one window in each half of a screen, this can be adjusted later, for example, for 4 window agent project with each window to fit a quarter of the screen of a dedicated virtual desktop.

 ### DESCRIPTION:
 This is a, Llama 2 language model and llama-cpp, based chatbot/agent framework, it uses, python scripts and prompts and a '.yaml', to produce context aware conversations.
 Producing a framework for creation of other future Llama 2 based projects intended to be produced through forks.
 Llama2Robot should be compitent at the task of, reading and creating, files with multi-line output.

 ### FUTURE PLANS:
-1) A few small tweaks to get the interface how it is intended.
 1) Fix the prompts, did work as shown below, before many implementations. check logic and the prompts themselves, this is much easier now due to --output flag.
-1) Application Sounds for major events, with an optional --nosounds, to disable sounds at commandline.
+2) Application Sounds for major events, with an optional --nosounds, to disable sounds at commandline.
-4) implement a --speech switch, to enable built-in os dependent text to speech code.
+3) implement a --speech switch, to enable built-in os dependent text to speech code.
-5) dynamic syntax for prompts, or maybe just clearer input of prompts at top of script.
-9) When all done, re-check items on backburner below.
-Additionally brainstorm any critical upgrades, but not if it just becomes fork material..
+4) Update to GGUF based models, and try to keep support for GGML in process.
+Tried 4 times to create script, with, ctransformers, transformers and llama.cpp, none worked due to lack of available concise information.

 ### FEATURES:
 * 4K-200K context multi-model support, with robust interface, use, chat or chat+instruct, models.